DarraghRogan/Per-mille/README.md

 12. HOW CAN YOU CONTACT US ABOUT THIS NOTICE?
 If you have questions or comments about this notice, you may email us at support@permille.app or by post to:
-Darragh Rogan __________Milltown, Dublin Dublin 14 Ireland
+Darragh Rogan __________Dublin, Ireland

-HOW CAN YOU REVIEW, UPDATE, OR DELETE THE DATA WE COLLECT FROM YOU?Based on the applicable laws of your country, you may have the right to request access to the personal information we collect from you, change that information, or delete it in some circumstances.
+HOW CAN YOU REVIEW, UPDATE, OR DELETE THE DATA WE COLLECT FROM YOU?
+Based on the applicable laws of your country, you may have the right to request access to the personal information we collect from you, change that information, or delete it in some circumstances.
 To request to review, update, or delete your personal information, please submit a request form by clicking here.
 We will respond to your request within 30 days.
 This privacy policy was created using Termly’s Privacy Policy Generator.